04 Sep 2017

 – Changes in Existing functionality:

-Sometimes within the software development process, developers revise the existing functionality and exclude/edit some features based on the requirements.
+Sometimes within the agile software development process, developers revise the existing functionality and exclude/edit some features based on the requirements.
 In such cases, functionality and regression testing process checks whether the new changes have caused any damage to the rest of the functionality or not.

 – New Integrations take place with other products: